JohnAllenTech/chancejs/packages/generator/README.md

 This should generate a new package in the `/packages` directory with all of the necessary files to start with.

 Next, you write your generator function body and tests.
-Once, your code is merged in, your generator will be published as a separate npm package in the `@chancejs` namespace.
+Once, your code is merged in, your generator will be published as a separate npm package in the `@johnallentech` namespace.

 ## Adding generator methods to the Chance class